Trajan: Rise to power

-As governor of Upper Germany (Germania Superior) during Nerva's reign, Trajan received the impressive title of Germanicus for his skilful management and rule of the volatile Imperial province.
+As governor of Upper Germany (Germania Superior) during Nerva's reign, Trajan received the prestigious title of Germanicus for his skilful rule of the volatile province.
 When Nerva died on 28 January 98, Trajan succeeded to the role of emperor without any outward adverse incident.
-The fact that he chose not to hasten towards Rome, but made a lengthy tour of inspection on the Rhine and Danube frontiers, may suggest that he was unsure of his position, both in Rome and with the armies at the front.
-Alternatively, Trajan's keen military mind understood the importance of strengthening the empire's frontiers.
-His vision for future conquests required the diligent improvement of surveillance networks, defences and transport along the Danube.
+That he chose not to hasten towards Rome, but made a lengthy inspection of the Rhine and Danube frontiers, may suggest he was unsure of his position, in Rome and with the armies at the front.
+Alternatively, Trajan's military background meant he understood the importance of strengthening the empire's frontiers.
+His vision for future conquests required the improvement of surveillance networks, defences and transport along the Danube.
 Prior to his frontier tours, Trajan ordered Praetorian Prefect Aelianus to attend him in Germany, where he was apparently executed forthwith ("put out of the way"), and his now-vacant post taken by Attius Suburanus.
 Trajan's accession, therefore, could qualify more as a successful coup than an orderly succession.

-Roman emperor
+Emperor (98 – 117)

 Trajan's belated ceremonial entry into Rome in 99 was notably understated, something on which Pliny the Younger elaborated; on his entry to Rome, he granted the plebs a direct gift of money.
 The traditional donative to the troops, however, was reduced by half.